Great Naktong Offensive: Yongch'on

-On the next road eastward above Yongch'on, the KPA 15th Division launched its attack against the ROK 8th Division on September 2.
+On the next road eastward above Yongch'on, the KPA 15th Division launched its attack against the ROKA 8th Division on September 2.
 Although far understrength, with its three regiments reportedly having a total of only 3,600 men, it penetrated in four days to the lateral corridor at Yongch'on.
-North of the town, one regiment of the ROK 8th Division crumbled when a T-34 tank got behind its lines.
+North of the town, one regiment of the ROKA 8th Division crumbled when a T-34 tank got behind its lines.
 Elements of the KPA division were in and south of Yongch'on by September 6.
 The KPA did not remain in the town, but moved to the hills south and southeast of it overlooking the road between Taegu and P'ohang-dong.
-On September 7 some of the KPA troops established a roadblock 3.5 mi southeast of Yongch'on, and other elements attacked a ROK regiment 1 mi south of the town.
-During the day, however, the ROK 5th Regiment, 7th Division, attacking from the east along the lateral corridor, cleared Yongch'on itself of North Koreans and then went into a defensive position north of the town.
+On September 7 some of the KPA troops established a roadblock 3.5 mi southeast of Yongch'on, and other elements attacked a ROKA regiment 1 mi south of the town.
+During the day, however, the ROKA 5th Regiment, 7th Division, attacking from the east along the lateral corridor, cleared Yongch'on itself of North Koreans and then went into a defensive position north of the town.
 But the next day, September 8, additional elements of the KPA 15th Division arrived before Yongch'on and recaptured it.
-That afternoon the ROK 11th Regiment, 1st Division arrived from the Taegu front and counterattacked the KPA in and near the town.
+That afternoon the ROKA 11th Regiment, 1st Division arrived from the Taegu front and counterattacked the KPA in and near the town.
 This action succeeded in clearing the KPA from most of Yongch'on, but some still held the railroad station southeast of it.
 Still others were an unknown distance southeast on the road toward Kyongju.

 In the hills southeast and east of Yongch'on, the KPA 15th Division encountered very stiff resistance.
 Its artillery regiment outpaced the infantry, expended its ammunition, and, without support, was then largely destroyed by ROK counterattack.
 The KPA artillery commander was killed in the action.
-After the ROK 5th and 11th Regiments arrived in the vicinity of Yongch'on to reinforce the demoralized 8th Division, the fighting was so intense that the two armies had no chance to regroup for co-ordinating action.
+After the ROKA 5th and 11th Regiments arrived in the vicinity of Yongch'on to reinforce the demoralized 8th Division, the fighting was so intense that the two armies had no chance to regroup for co-ordinating action.
 On September 9 and 10 ROK units surrounded and virtually destroyed the KPA 15th Division southeast of Yongch'on on the hills bordering the Kyongju road.
 The KPA division chief of staff, Colonel Kim Yon, was killed there together with many other high-ranking officers.
-The part played by KMAG officers in rounding up stragglers of the ROK 8th Division and in reorganizing its units was an important factor in the successful outcome of these battles.
-On September 10, the ROK 8th Division cleared the Yongch'on-Kyongju road of KPA.
+The part played by KMAG officers in rounding up stragglers of the ROKA 8th Division and in reorganizing its units was an important factor in the successful outcome of these battles.
+On September 10, the ROKA 8th Division cleared the Yongch'on-Kyongju road of KPA.